henryiii/check-sdist/README.md

 backend if `build-system.build-backend` is set to a known value.

 check-sdist will ignore `*.dist-info` in SDists, since those are generated.
-If the build backend is clearly setuptools, it will also ignore `*.egg-info`, as setuptools generates this.
+If the build backend is clearly setuptools, it will also ignore `*.egg-info` and `setup.cfg`, as setuptools can generate this.
 If you've wrapped your build backend, you'll need to add this to the `sdist-only` ignore list manually.

 ### See also